betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/BfBotManagerAutomation.md

 ![Dobbing in BF Bot Manager](./img/BfBotManagerDobbing.png)

 This will prompt a pop-up window to appear where you choose the name of the strategy and select a colour for it.
-I've named my strategy "Double or Bust" and set the colour as orange to make it easily identifiable which is a good idea, especially if you have a range of different strategies.
+I've named my strategy "Double or Bust" and set the colour as orange to make it easily identifiable.
+This is really handy, especially if you have a complex strategy with a lot of rules.

 ![Dobbing in BF Bot Manager](./img/BfBotManagerNewRule.png)

 ###- Creating a new strategy

-Once the strategy has been created, several conditions will also be automatically applied.
+Once the rule has been created, several conditions will also be automatically applied.

 Under 'Market Conditions':